garystafford/foreman-vagrant/README.md

 ==> theforeman.example.com:   * Puppetmaster is running at port 8140
 ==> theforeman.example.com:   The full log is at /var/log/foreman-installer/foreman-installer.log
 ```
-Log into the Foreman web-browser based console.
+Log into Foreman's browser-based console using the information provided in the output from Vagrant (example above).
 Change the `admin` account password, and/or set-up your own `admin` account(s).

 Next, build two puppet agent VMs.
 Again, it will takes several minutes to fully provision the two VMs.
 ```sh